Sushindhran/Motley/README.md

 House Hunting Application
 =========================

+The client is running on http://52.7.23.143/#/

+Everything else here is for Development or running the client locally.

 Web application that enables one to search for houses with the help of

 1) Zillow Estimate API